Lhykos/OreShrubs/README.md

 For more information about this mod visit it on [Curse][1] or in the [Minecraft Forum][2].

-Use the *issues tab* to report issuses and bugs.
+Use the **issues tab** to report issuses and bugs.

-If you have any suggestions, please use the Minecraft Forum Thread.
+If you have any suggestions you can use the **issues tab** or the Minecraft Forum Thread!

 ---